mushrowan/mushrowan/README.md

 🌲🌳🌸🌿🌱🍃🍂🌾🌲

-rat queen, trans, rustacean, nixosser and plant lover. i mostly use codeberg, not github, but if you're here... hi!
+rat queen, rustacean, nixosser and plant lover. i mostly use codeberg, not github, but if you're here... hi!

 🌲🌳🌸🌿🌱🍃🍂🌾🌲